Frank O'Hara & Marion Raycheba in Sri Lanka

 of 'mush'; there is no word in Sinhala for "please"; Sri Lankans shake their

-heads as if they are disagreeing with you when they are actually indicating
+heads left to right, as if they are disagreeing with you, when they are

-their agreement; to us Sinhalese and Tamils are indistinguishable in
+actually indicating their agreement.
+To us Sinhalese and Tamils are

 Our work